EDI-Systems/M7M01_Eukaron/README.md

 |...          |...         |...   |GCC   |294    |456    |644  |406  |460  |429  |321  |
 |CH32V307VC   |RV32IMAFC   |168M  |GCC   |358    |669    |706  |703  |723  |624  |523  |

-&ensp;&ensp;**FAQ:** Can XXX (some microcontroller) be supported? **Answer**: If your microcontroller has **at least 64k ROM and 32k RAM**, and features a memory protection unit, just like the majority of Cortex-M microcontrollers, then yes!
-However, it's best to have *128k ROM and 128k RAM* to start with, as such systems will be useful in real life.
-Some sub-$1 chips such as STM32G0B1CBT6 are great starters.
+&ensp;&ensp;**FAQ:** Can XXX (some microcontroller) be supported? **Answer**: If your microcontroller has **at least 64k ROM and 20k RAM**, and features a memory protection unit, just like the majority of Cortex-M microcontrollers, then yes!
+However, it's best to have **128k ROM and 128k RAM** to start with, as such systems will be useful in real projects.
+Some **sub-$1 chips such as STM32G0B1CBT6** are more than sufficient.

 ### Microprocessor

 &ensp;&ensp;The **recommended** resource for RME on microprocessors is about **32M ROM and 32M RAM**, which is reached on the F1C100S (ARM926EJ-S) port.
 Although this is not the absolute minimum to run the benchmark which requires far less memory, this is indeed required for a meaningful and useful system.
 The microprocessor must be equipped with a Memory Management Unit (MMU), with which we can confine the processes to their own address spaces.
+For microprocessors, we only accept the GCC (and probably CLANG as well later) toolchain.
+Support for other toolchains are out of the scope.

 &ensp;&ensp;The use of RMC (concept design in progress) is required on microprocessors, which allows integration of feather-weight unix-like containers, unikernels and RTOSes on to the same platform.
 This is achieved without specific extensions like the hardware virtualization extension; and when there is, we strive to provide full virtualization environments where you can boot Windows and Linux.
 We would not delve into the drivers though, and will assume a pass-through model for all peripherals in these cases.
 This provides less flexibility, but makes it possible to use existing software investments (desktop environments, industry applications, and even 3D games) with zero hassle.

-&ensp;&ensp;For microprocessors, we only accept the GCC (and probably CLANG as well later) toolchain.
-Support for other toolchains are out of the scope.
+The following metrics only make sense for RMC's unix containers:

+- Pipe   : Inter-process pipe send/receive latency.
+- Sem    : Inter-process semaphore send/receive latency.
+- Msgq   : Inter-process message queue send/receive latency.
+- Signal : Inter-process unix signal trigger/activate latency.
+- Socket : Inter-process localhost socket send/receive latency.

 |Chipname     |Platform    |Bits|Cores|Yield/S|Yield/2|Inv/2|Sig/1|Sig/2|Sig/S|Sig/I|Pipe |Sem  |Msgq |Signal|Socket|
 |:-----------:|:----------:|:--:|:---:|:-----:|:-----:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:----:|:----:|